Skyfighter64/ALUP/Templates/README_Template_slave_device.md

 ## License

 This project is licensed under [add license here].
-For more information, see LICENSE (TODO: add link)
+For more information, see LICENSE